x75/smp_graphs/README.md

     -   x expr: make windowed infth analysis: manifold\_timespread\_windowed.py

-## Examples

-Currently depends on the following python libs

--   External: numpy, matplotlib, pandas, networkx, hyperopt
--   smp world: smp\_base

-smp stuff is 'installed' via setting the PYTHONPATH to include the relevant directories like

-    export PYTHONPATH=/path/to/smp_base:/path/to/smp_graphs:$PYTHONPATH

-then go into smp\_graphs/experiments directory where experiments are run from

-    cd smp_graph/experiments

-Example configurations are

-    # default2.py, test most basic functionality with const and random blocks
-    python experiment.py --conf conf/default2.py

-    # default2_loop.py, test the graph modifying loop block
-    python experiment.py --conf conf/default2_loop.py

-    # default2_hierarchical.py, test hierarchical composition loading a subblock from
-    #                             an existing configuration
-    python experiment.py --conf conf/default2_hierarchical.py

-    # default2_loop_seq.py, test dynamic loop instantiating the loopblock
-    #                         for every loop iteration
-    python experiment.py --conf conf/default2_loop_seq.py

-and so on.
-Other configurations are puppy\_rp.py and puppy\_rp\_blocksize.py which load a logfile and do analysis on that data.

-Two utilities for inspecting logged configurations and data are provided in util\_logdump.py and util\_logplot.py
+<a id="org5a24d02"></a>

-# Notes
+## Notes

-This is my 5th attempt at designing a framework for computational sensorimotor learning experiments.
+This is approximately my 5th attempt at defining a framework for computational sensorimotor learning experiments.
 Earlier attempts include

--   **smp\_experiments**: defined config as name value pairs and some python code wrapping enabling the reuse of singular experiments defined elsewhere in an outer loop doing variations (collecting statistics, optimizing, &#x2026;)
+-   **smp\_experiments**: define configuration as name-value pairs and some wrapping with python code, enabling the reuse of singular experiments defined elsewhere in an outer loop doing variations experiment variations for statistics or optimization
--   **smpblocks**: first attempt at using plain python config files containing a dictionary specifying generic computation blocks and their connections. granularity was too small and specifying connections was too complicated
+-   **smpblocks**: first attempt at using plain python config files containing a dictionary that specifies a graph of computation nodes (blocks) and their connections. granularity was too small and specifying connections was too complicated
 -   **smq**: tried to be more high-level, introducing three specific and fixed modules 'world', 'robot', 'brain'.
 Alas it turned out that left us too inflexible and obviosuly couldn't accomodate any experiments deviating from that schema.
 Is where we are ;)

+<a id="org917680e"></a>

+# API documentation